-The National Resource Center on Native American Aging serves the elderly Native American population of the United States.
-The three centers are committed to increasing awareness of issues affecting American Indian, Alaskan Native, and Native Hawaiian elders.
+The NRCNAA serves the elderly Native American population of the U.S. The three centers are committed to increasing awareness of issues affecting American Indian, Alaskan Native, and Native Hawaiian Elders.
 We are a voice and advocate for their concerns.
 Through education, training, technical assistance, and research the center assists in developing community-based solutions to improve the quality of life and delivery of support services to this aging population.